 When someone lands on the thank-you page, we know they filled out the form.
 That’s a conversion.
-The conversion is tracked backwards through to the source and now you can attribute the customer to the marketing method in which they found you.
+The conversion is tracked backward through to the source, and now you can attribute the customer to the marketing method in which they found you.

 Make your popup display only once every 3 days (or more) for a unique visitor.
-If it pops on every page load, I promise you it’s costing you clients.
+If it pops on every page load, I promise you it costs you clients.

 Use only one popup.
 Some websites can get away with multiple popups.
 An auto repair shop is not one of those businesses.

-The SSL certificate is basically an online ID card that ensures you are who you say you are and that your website is not a spoofed version that was designed to steal people’s information.
+The SSL certificate is basically an online ID card that ensures you are who you say you are and that your website is not a spoofed version designed to steal people’s information.

-SSL was traditionally used for ecommerce websites.
-Sometime around 2018 Google came out and said they prefer websites that have SSL certificates.
-Not too long afterwards, browsers started displaying red, scary messages for websites that are not secured with SSL.
+SSL was traditionally used for eCommerce websites.
+Sometime around 2018, Google came out and said they prefer websites that have SSL certificates.
+Browsers started displaying red, scary messages for websites that are not secured with SSL not too long afterward.